-This teriyaki shrimp broccoli stir fry is ready in 30 minutes and is the perfect asian dinner when you want something quick and easy!
+This teriyaki shrimp broccoli stir fry is ready in 30 minutes and is the perfect Asian dinner when you want something quick and easy!
+It will keep reappearing on your table once you’ve tried it out!

 We are talking saucy, spicy and very easy teriyaki shrimp broccoli stir fry here.
 It’s what a girl makes when she has an empty fridge staring back at her and has a growling stomach for a reminder.